Akvarion/ros-noetic-full-22.04/README.md

 ros_noetic_desktop_full_2204 will be from now on our Root directory.

 In this directory, we want to download our source.
 Once we move there, we will have to run the shell script provided in this repository to download all the packages that rosinstall would have wanted us to install if we selected `desktop_full` as our target build.
-If the sccript is not executable, a simple `chmod +x` sould suffice.
+If the script is not executable, a simple `chmod +x` sould suffice.

 `/<a_path>/ros_noetic_desktop_full_2204/src - ./ros_noetic_df_git_pull.sh`